AgBase/TopGO/README.md

 # TopGO
-## This is a small tutorial

-### This script gets you a significantly expressed list of go terms and genes
+## This is a small tutorial.
+This script gets you a significantly expressed list of go terms and genes.

 In order to run this script you must first obtain a GAF file from the link below for you desired dataset.